mar565/BeltWinder/lib/IotWebConf-2.3.3/README.md

 ## TODO / Feature requests
   - We might want to add a "verify password" field.
+  - Possibility to organize blocks of config items to lists.
+(E.g. provide more SSIDs with passwords as a connection option.)
+  - Option the configure multiply WiFi connections.
+Try next when the last used one is just not available.

 ## Known issues
   - It is reported, that there might be unstable working with different lwIP variants.
-If you experiment serious problems, try to select another lwIP varian for your board in the Tools menu!
+If you experiment serious problems, try to select another lwIP variant for your board in the Tools menu!
 (Tested with "v2 Lower Memory" version.)

 ## Credits
 Although IotWebConf started without being influenced by any other solutions, in the final code you can find some segments borrowed from the WiFiManager library.
   - https://github.com/tzapu/WiFiManager

+Thanks to [all contributors](/prampec/IotWebConf/graphs/contributors) providing patches for the library!